eliovr/visualgng/README.md

 ## Usage
 To deploy it in Zeppelin, go to the Spark interpreter settings and add a new dependency artifact with the path to the generated jar file (e.g. /path/to/visualgng/target/visualgng-1.0-SNAPSHOT.jar)
 Once the dependency is added, it should be possible to import the needed packages from a notebook.

-Example using the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/Iris) from the UCI repository:
+An example using the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/Iris) from the UCI repository:

 ```scala